-A child may work a maximum of 2 hours; either 2 hours after school - or 1 hour before school and 1 hour after the close of school - subject to the earliest start and finishing times defined above.
+A child may work a maximum of 2 hours.
+This can be either 2 hours after school, or 1 hour before school and 1 hour after the close of school, subject to the earliest start and finishing times defined above.

 Children in entertainment

 Walsall Children's Services and the local authority have a duty to licence children from pre school to their compulsory leaving age to take part in TV, modelling, theatre performances or sporting activities.
-This is regulated and monitored and permission to take part is granted under either a "Performance Licence" or "Exemption Certificate" (an "exemption" to the Performance Regulations usually applies to schools or for performances that involve children who have not previosuly performed on 4 or more occasions prior to the commencedment of a production)
+This is regulated and monitored and permission to take part is granted under either a performance licence or exemption certificate (an exemption to the performance regulations usually applies to schools or for performances that involve children who have not previously performed on four or more occasions prior to the commencedment of a production).

 Further information regarding all aspects of child employment and for children taking part in performances may be obtained in the first instance from John Campbell on 01922 652860.

-A Licensing Authority must approve a person to be a chaperone to (a) have care and control of a child; and (b) to safeguard, support and promote the wellbeing of the child whilst the child is taking part in an activity, performance or rehearsal.
+(b) to safeguard, support and promote the wellbeing of the child whilst the child is taking part in an activity, performance or rehearsal

-A person wishing to be approved as a chaperone should apply to hte Local Authority in which they reside.
+A person wishing to be approved as a chaperone should apply to the local authority in which they reside.

-Further information regarding all aspects of child employment and for children taking part in performances may be obtained in the first instance from John Campbell on 01922 652860/ 07908211216 or via email at firstname.lastname@example.org
+Further information regarding all aspects of child employment and for children taking part in performances may be obtained in the first instance by contacting John Campbell using the details below.

 Education Welfare Service